meltwater/phi/README.md

 ## Installation

-Add this, [Ramda], and [Ramda Adjunct] as dependencies to your project using [npm] with
+Add this as a dependency to your project using [npm] with

 ```
-$ npm install ramda ramda-adjunct @meltwater/phi
+$ npm install @meltwater/phi
 ```

 or using [Yarn] with

 ```
-$ yarn add ramda ramda-adjunct @meltwater/phi
+$ yarn add @meltwater/phi
 ```

 [Ramda]: http://ramdajs.com/